 Technology has made our society more engaging, so it only makes sense that marketing would become engaging as well.
 Instead of directing marketing messages at a specific target audience or individual, businesses are entering into two-way conversations with their customers and prospects.
 Allowing the consumer to determine how and when they want to interact and communicate with you is known as engagement marketing.

-Engagement marketing starts with an interested person that initiates interaction with your business.
+Customer experience optimization starts with an interested person that initiates interaction with your business.
 The term engagement here is more than just about talking, but indicates a person who is willing to listen to you.
 So when someone opens interaction with you, you are given a golden opportunity to help fulfill their interests, while at the same time achieving your own business objective (to make them a buying customer).

 Why Engagement Marketing Works for Attracting Customers